Jul 8, 2021 12:30

 Upcoming exhibitions include Alexis Rockman: Shipwrecks, 2021, at Guild Hall, East Hampton and traveling to Peabody Essex Museum, will feature new large-scale paintings and works on paper that depict the world’s waterways as a network by which all of world history has traveled.
 The exhibition catalog is published by DelMonico/DAP.

 He has been the subject of many exhibition catalogues and monographic publications including Alexis Rockman, published by Monacelli Press in 2003.
 His forthcoming monograph, Alexis Rockman: Works on Paper will be published by Damiani in 2021.
+He has shown at the Baldwin Gallery for more than 20 years.
 Rockman lives and works in Warren, CT.

-Summer Series programs are free and open to the public, however space is limited.
-Early registration is open exclusively to Anderson Ranch Trustees and National Council Members at this time.
+Summer Series programs are free and open to the public, however space is limited and registration is required.

 Can’t make it in person?
 CLICK HERE to subscribe to our newsletter and receive a livestream link to view the program virtually.